-Objectives: The course Biostatistics is aimed at imparting the analytical and interpretative skills to the students so that they can analyze and interpret the data generated from the experiments in scientifically understandable form.

-The course Bioinformatics shall deal with the analyses of gene and protein sequences to infer protein structure, function, evolutionary relationships and to study drug receptor interactions.
-Further, the students can make use of bioinformatics tools learnt for the project work and research career thereof.
+- To provide in-depth knowledge about the analytical and interpretative skills to the students so that they can analyse and interpret the data generated from the experiments in scientifically understandable form. - To acquaint students with the analyses of gene and protein sequences to infer protein structure, function, evolutionary relationships and to study drug receptor interactions. - To provide the students to make use of bioinformatics tools learnt for the project work and research career thereof.